CieloStrive/SOCKET-PROGRAMMING/README.md

 # s.bind((IP,4-digits port number))

 s.listen(5)
-#this is server, it is going to prepare for the incoming connection
-#it leave a queue of 5
-#if multiple connections come so fast
+# Enable a server to accept connections.
+If backlog is specified,
+# it must be at least 0 (if it is lower, it is set to 0);
+# it specifies the number of unaccepted connections that the system will allow before refusing new connections.
+# If not specified, a default reasonable value is chosen.

 while True:
     clientsocket, address = s.accept()